 Can I add different ingredients to this pasta salad?

-Of course!
-I think crunchy bell peppers would be delicious in this salad and you could add a variety of colours to make it really festive looking.
+I think crunchy bell peppers would be delicious in this salad and you could add a variety of colors to make it really festive looking.
 Celery would add a nice crunch.
-Shredded carrot or cheese would be great for colour.
+Shredded carrot or cheese would be great for color.
 Avocado (at the last minute), peas, chicken, and I’m sure lots of other ingredients, would also be delicious.

 Did you make this BLT Ranch Pasta Salad?
 Leave us a star rating below!